'I would not have been Tasered if I was white'

 Video

-A West Midlands Police officer is under investigation for the Tasering of Trevaile Wyse in Birminham back in Feburary 2020, which he says was excessive, and has damaged his health.
+Trevaile Wyse: 'I would not have been Tasered if I was white'

-Black people are almost 20% more likely to be involved in a Taser incident, despite making up just over 3% of the UK population.
+A West Midlands Police officer is under investigation for the Tasering of Trevaile Wyse in Birmingham back in February 2020.

 -